railsuser2014/openobject-doc-book-en/books/book_mrp/source/6/index.rst

 Many resources are at hand to accompany you on your Open ERP adventure.

-Bypass the technical difficulties by using the SaaS offer
+Bypass the technical difficulties by using the "on demand" offer: Odoo.

 .. index::
    single:  administration

-For a quick low-cost start, you can make use of a month's comprehensive free trial of Tiny's Open ERP SaaS package found at http://ondemand.openobject.com/.
+For a quick low-cost start, you can make use of a month's comprehensive free trial of Tiny's Open ERP on demand's offer is available at http://odoo.com .
 Using this you sidestep any technical difficulties and get a comprehensive set of system administration services, server hosting, configuration to your environment, maintenance, support and initial training.

-An SaaS package is suited to the needs of small enterprises that don't have very specific needs, and where the initial cost and the delay of implementation are critical factors.
+An SaaS (Software As A Service) offer is suited to the needs of small enterprises that don't have very specific needs, and where the initial cost and the delay of implementation are critical factors.

-To meet its objectives of minimal cost, the SaaS package aims for highly automated standardized data migrations, minimal support load by training customers well, and a strict limit to the number of modules offered.
+To meet its objectives of minimal cost, the on demand package aims for highly automated standardized data migrations, minimal support load by training customers well, and a strict limit to the number of modules offered.
 So you can't use your own modules, and are limited to the standard modules that are included in various package levels.